Divide-By-0/blog/content/posts/conviction_convos.md

 - More people isn't more output
 - The "barrel" strategy where you task people to tasks in parallel is really hard: everything takes so much longer
   - The nasty thing with parallel is that it hides that people may not be that great ‒ taking 3 days off is ok since no one depends on their work
-- First thing shipped first shows competence
+- First ship the most important thing first, to show competence
-- Don't monetize, create soft power: you start attracting the best players
+- Don't worry about monetizing right now, create soft power: you start attracting the best players

 #### Focus and Commitment